12 Aug What happens on the day of your driving test

 On Your Way To The Car

 Once outside the test centre, the examiner asks you to stand 20.5 metres (67 feet) from a car of his/her choice and asks you to read a number plate.
 If your eyesight is okay you will approach the car and answer two questions on car maintenance.
 If your instructor is accompanying you, he / she will sit behind the drivers seat.
-The driving examiner will then ask you two basic questions about car maintenance.
+The driving examiner will then ask you one ‘tell me’ question about car maintenance.
 There is no need to worry about this part of the test as you are well prepared by your driving instructor.
 If you get a question wrong it does not mean you have failed the driving test.
 You may find it helpful to learn the possible questions you may be asked by visiting the Show Me Tell Me page of the Kinghams Driving School website.

 What happens during a driving test out on the road?